 In my last post, I described how I created a digital academic planner and offered two free, hyperlinked PDFs that you can use to try out this digital system.
 If you don’t have a digital planner yet, I suggest going to that post first and downloading one of the options.
-For those of you who want to upgrade to a professionally-made planner before the new school year begins, I’ll be listing my top five digital planner options/online shops in my last June post in two weeks.
+Or, if you’d prefer a digital notebook to bullet journal instead, head over to this post and download one.
+For those of you who want to upgrade to a professionally-made planner before the new school year begins, I’ll be listing my top five digital planner options/online shops in my last June post in two weeks (here).
 Today, though, I’m offering my top 5 tips for using a digital planner (especially on Good Notes).
 If you want to find out how to make some basic digital stickers and learn about what tools you should definitely be using when planning digitally, this post is for you.

 I’ve created a few tutorials for this post, though I just want to disclaim that I used iMovie for the first time to create them, so they probably aren’t the best tutorials you can find online.
 Still, I worked to make them as accessible as possible by going step by step through the creation processes and captioning one of the videos, as well.
 Of course, I soon found out that YouTube captions videos for you automatically, so a couple of the videos don’t have captions built in, but you can add them if you want or need them.
 [At least I’ve gained a new skill for my future video-making projects.]
 As I screenshot the videos on my iPad, make sure you are watching them as HD videos on YouTube, as the edges of them seem to be cut off when in SD.